 The Friars Formation is prone to surficial instability where exposed in cut slopes and shall require stability fills.
 Where weak, waxy, or highly weathered portions of the Friars Formation are exposed, deeper remedial grading shall be required to provide a competent surface to support the fills.
-In addition, blasting would likely be required in the granitic rocks in the Cuyamaca Street off-site extension as well as certain areas of the village development.
+In addition, blasting would likely be required in the granitic rocks in the Cuyamaca Street and Magnolia Avenue off-site extensions as well as certain areas of the village development.